 Part of this pushback comes from an unconscious fear of diving into unfamiliar open waters.
-It's one thing to understand that customers are searching for useful information and something else entirely to actually produce the content they're seeking.
+It's one thing to understand that customers are searching for useful information and something else entirely to actually produce the actionable content

-So how does a company integrate a new content strategy into an existing marketing framework that seems to be working?
+So how does a company integrate a new content strategy into an existing customer connection framework that seems to be working?
 While there is no easy one-size-fits-all checklist approach, we'll share the process that we are still evaluating and fine-tuning every day.
 It's a place to get started.